chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 Whenever it is possible, we illustrate the discussion with analogies from arithmetic, the boolean algebra and LINQ.
-Beware, these analogies are not always accurate, but they give a fairly easy way to get a feeling of what's going on.
+Beware, these analogies are not always accurate (most of the time they ain't), but they should give you a feeling of what's going on.

 We also provide examples from Haskell, but if you do not have any knowledge of it, feel free to skip them.